• Skip to primary navigation

 Type of harness

-zip line experiment
+zip line experiment using a small toy

-To test one variable all other variables must remain constant.
-For example to test whether the weight of the teddy makes a difference, the type of wire, incline and harness must stay exactly the same.
+To test one variable, all other variables must remain constant.
+For example, to test whether the weight of the teddy makes a difference, the type of wire, incline and harness must stay exactly the same.
 It’s good practice to repeat each test 3 times and calculate the average time taken to help reduce errors.

 Test each variable by recording the time taken for a bear to travel from top to bottom.

-Try to work out the best combination of each variable to get the teddy to the bottom of the zip wire fastest?
+Try to work out the best combination of each variable to get the teddy to the bottom of the zip wire fastest.

 Things to think about – garden zip line